HOP-Software/wpengine-codeship-continuous-deployment/README.md

 Love WordPress?
 Love WP Engine and want to take advantage of their git deployment but need to have more flexiblity to deploy multiple repos?
 This script will assist you in automatically deploying WordPress plugins and themes to [WP Engine .git deployment](https://wpengine.com/git/) using [Codeship](https://codeship.com) or other deployment services.

-At [Linchpin](https://linchpin.agency) we use [WP Engine](https://www.wpengine.com) and [Codeship](https://www.codeship.com) and love both.
-Hopefully you find this shell script useful.

-For a more indepth walk through please visit [this article](https://linchpin.agency/blog/continuous-deployment-wp-engine-codeship/?utm_source=github&utm_medium=deployments&utm_campaign=wpengine) on the Linchpin site.

 # Beta Public Release Version 1.0

 ### The instructions and the deployment script assumes the following